gkarunakaran/YouMusix/README.md

 * Elasped Duration is known to work only when running project within IDE and does not work in exported runnable JAR.
 * Downloads cannot be cancelled.
-* Due to limitations imposed by server, sometimes downloading and streaming won't work.
+* Due to limitations imposed by server, sometimes downloading/streaming won't work.
 Try using another YouTube url or quit the application and relaunch it.